 The monitoring of bile acid sequestrants therapy is via a reduction in LDL-C levels.
 Bile acid sequestrants lead to lipid reduction after approximately two weeks.
 The lipid profile requires measurement before initiating treatment, and fasting lipid profile should be checked 4 to 12 weeks after starting therapy, and every 3 to 12 months after that.
 A mild increase in triglycerides occurs with bile acid sequestrants therapy.

-Primary care physicians are often the first to identify hypercholesterolemia in their patients and are typically who recommend bile acid sequestrants for their patients, but therapy requires an interprofessional healthcare team for optimal results.
+Primary care physicians are often the first to identify hypercholesterolemia in their patients and are typically the providers who recommend bile acid sequestrants for their patients.
+Still, therapy requires an interprofessional healthcare team for optimal results.
 Managing patients with bile acid sequestrants requires an interprofessional approach to management.
 Nurse practitioners and physician assistants can be critical to ensuring proper patient follow-ups and monitoring the efficacy of treatments.
-Nutritionists and diabetes educators can also be consulted to help educate patients on appropriate lifestyle modifications to support patients who need to make these changes while on bile acid sequestrants.
+Nutritionists and diabetes educators can also consult on the case to help educate patients on appropriate lifestyle modifications to support patients who need to make these changes while on bile acid sequestrants.
 Endocrinologists or cardiologists may offer consult when patients have a complex presentation, are unresponsive to bile acid sequestrants, or have severe complications from bile acid sequestrants.
 Nursing will be on hand to counsel patients, provide administration instruction, and monitor compliance and treatment results on subsequent visits.
 Lastly, pharmacists play a critical role in evaluating proper bile acid sequestrants administration and preventing polypharmacy in patients who are often taking multiple medications, checking for drug interactions, and verifying dosing, reporting all findings to the rest of the team.

 An interprofessional team approach, including physicians, specialists, specialty trained nurses and educators, and pharmacists who are conversing across disciplines to optimize patient-specific management, is critical in the utilization of bile acid sequestrants.
 [Level V]